COVID-19 INFORMATION FOR FARMERS AND CONSUMERS

 Seeking farmers to tend your land?

 Use the succession planning resources at Land for Good, American Farmland Trust, and Farm Commons.
-Engage with financing options through FSA’s Down Payment Loan Program.
+Post your land on Northeast Ag Exchange and New England Farmland Finder.

 Have land you’d like to conserve or preserve as farmland?